 The truth is, many attorneys simply do not care.
 Once they are paid and the bankruptcy petition is filed, their clients are left to fend for themselves.
 The typical excuse is “They were informed about these things at the initial consultation” or “in writing.”

 At the Law Office of Thomas Denny I make it my personal business to ensure that all the necessary documents are submitted and steps are taken to successfully complete each of my clients’ cases.
 I answer my phone calls and emails and never ignore my clients’ communications or concerns, no matter how seemingly trivial or unimportant.

-I also make it a point to remember how important is to listen.
+I also make it a point to keep in mind how important is to listen.
 Perceived by other attorneys to be a waste of time, I have an interest in knowing how my client feels about his or her situation.
 Although I may spend a greater percentage of consultation time listening and responding to my clients’ personal grievances, I believe it is time well spent.
 Clients are people – not numbers.
-Although I am being paid for my services, there is greater reward in knowing that what I do can make a positive difference in others’ lives.
+Although I am paid for my services, there is greater reward in knowing that what I do can make a positive difference in others’ lives.